“Love people and use things, not love things, and use people.” This can’t be said enough.

-I’ve been working on an article for a local magazine.
-My subject for January is “Organization and Feng Shui for 2014.”
+I’ve been working on an article for a local magazine, and my subject is “Organization and Feng Shui.”
 This is a topic that I could write a whole lot more about than the couple thousand of words I’m limited to.

-Feng Shui explains many things, including why some spaces feel calm and peaceful, and others feel so uncomfortable and unsafe.
-Organization is a very important facet of this practice.
+Feng Shui explains many things, including why some spaces feel calm and peaceful, and others feel so uncomfortable and unsafe, and being organized is a very important facet of this practice.

 flow—getting organized welcomes flow into your home and life energy—clutter, disorganization and accumulated dirt block energy relaxation—your home should be your sanctuary; when that’s the case, you can truly relax in your home opportunities—letting go of things that don’t currently work in your life, allows space for new, exciting opportunities to come to you

 Leonardo da Vinci said, “Simplicity is the ultimate sophistication.”
 I’ve used this quote often because it’s great!
 So many of us just keep adding to our stuff thinking that makes us more sophisticated…..maybe we should rethink that.

 I believe that clutter is anything that is: disliked, unused, in excess, broken, obsolete, disorganized, or that makes you uncomfortable.
 My guidelines for stuff are: you either love it—it makes you smile or has a beautiful memory attached to it, or you use it—it has a day-to-day utilitarian purpose.
 Even if you aren’t as “type A” as I am, getting your home organized can be a fun process.
 If you live with others, ideally you’d be able to get everyone involved, because we don’t all value our possessions the same way.
 Take into account what everyone you live with considers their “important” things.